 When it came time for my daughter to take junior golf lessons, she really wasn't wanting to do it.
-Although she like to go to the golf course with her Dad, standing on a practice tee and being scrutinized after hitting every golf ball was not her idea of fun.
+Although she liked to go to the golf course with her Dad, standing on a practice tee and being scrutinized after hitting every golf ball was not her idea of fun.

 Little did I know at the time that what she really wanted to do was rake the sand.
 Crazy kid!
 Haha

 The way golf was taught to children has really changed since I was a kid and even since my daughter was a kid.
-Back then it didn't matter how many were in a group they would line us up on the driving range and have us flail away and flail away and flail away.
+Back then it didn't matter how many were in a group and they would line us up on the driving range and have us flail away and flail away and flail away.

 If you are looking for golf coaching for your kids, this is kind of how they should look...

-Lessons For Kids
+Golf Lessons For Kids

 Kids golf classes for kids are usually provided 1 or 2 days a week after school.
 The size of the group's may vary and you will want to know the student-to-teacher ratio before signing your child up.

 The agenda should include time on the driving range for full swing, time on the putting green to practice your putting stroke as well as time to improve their short game, chipping, pitching and bunker play.